 Digital natives in particular perceive, little by little, that the digital personality profiles in many ways resemble their analogous world.
 Through the colloquia, I sometimes get the impression that the "transparent self" has already become self-evident.
-It seems as if the relationship to privacy is about to change into another far less and also Facebook.
-It is the basic need of humans to critical attitude.
-The reasons are perhaps in the sense of the desire: the desire for security, in an optimistic belief in the good, and in the progress and enthusiasm for the technical possibilities.
+It seems as if the relationship to privacy is about to change into another far less the desire: the desire for security, in an optimistic belief in the good, and in the progress and enthusiasm for the technical possibilities.